Contact

 As the sole woman operating in the male-dominated advertising photography industry in Kenya, Thandiwe repeatedly confronted questions around the role of women in society, the place of tradition, and her own self-perception.
 These experiences inspired her first work, the Camo series, a project of cultural reflection.
 Camo was the catalyst for her to push new boundaries in her photography, leading her into a deeply personal artistic journey.

-She currently resides in Nairobi, Kenya where she teaches workshops and regularly travels for assignments.
+She currently resides in Nairobi, Kenya and regularly travels for talks and assignments.

 Social